davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 - the paths format [supports globs](https://nuxt.com/docs/guide/directory-structure/composables#how-files-are-scanned) whereas `components` does not

 See the [path configuration](#path-configuration) section for detailed information about how Nuxt handles paths.

+#### Debugging auto-imports

+And some final notes on debugging:

+- if you're having issues with relative paths, try using absolute paths instead
+- if you use relative paths in a layers `imports` config, you _may_ need to use an absolute `extends` path in root config
+- if auto-imports really don't seem to get picked up:
+  - delete your `.nuxt` folder and restart the `dev` server
+  - restart the TypeScript language server in your IDE
+  - check that another layer or root config hasn't disabled auto-imports

 ### Nuxt Content